paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

 Because the size is known at compile time, a fixed-size array can be stored anywhere, even to be used as a `const`.
 The size of the array is actually part of its type.
-This means that the following code, for example, won't compile:
+This means that the following code, for example, won't compile because you can't compare two variables with different types:

 ```
 const MY_DATA_3: [i8; 3] = [1, 2, 3];